minecraft-cursed-legacy/Cursed-Legacy-API/README.md

 ./gradlew eclipse
 ```

-NOTE: if you want sources (recommended), instead run
+NOTE: if you want sources (recommended), instead run this.
+You only need to run this the first time you need to generate sources.

 ```
 ./gradlew :rebuildLVT :genSources eclipse